adamant/adamant.language.reference/src/functions.md

+# Functions

-# Params and List Initializers
+## Params List

 The `params` keyword allows for the creation of variadic functions.
 That is function that can take a variable number of arguments.
-It also allows for the invocation of variadic functions using list of arguments.
+It also allows for the invocation of variadic functions using a list of arguments.
 Additionally, it can operate with tuples, not just lists.

-## Params List

 ### Declaring a Variadic Function